neftjs/neft/file/parse/fragments/links.coffee.md

 neft:require @xml
 =================

-Special XML tag used to include fragments from other local files.
+Special XML tag used to include fragments from other local file.

-All fragments (`neft:fragment` tags) from the file defined by the `href` are available in file where this tag has been used.
+All fragments ([neft:fragment][] tags) from the file defined by the `href` are available in the file where this tag has been used.

-`href` is a local path relative to the file when it's used.
+**href** is a local path relative to the file where it's used.

 ```
 <neft:require href="./user_utils.html" />